tymonherzyk/neutral-modelling-framework/Fitting/README.md

     tendRun = toc(tstartRun); %end timer
 ```

 Within the function calling loop, four values of `function` are catered for.
 These are, _hubbellfit_, _hubbellfitsimp_, _sloanfit_ and _sloanfitsimp_.
-If `function` is equal to strings _hubbellfit_ or _hubbellfitsimp_ then the function _hubbellfit.m_ is executed.
-If `function` is equal to strings _sloanfit_ or _sloanfitsimp_ then the _sloanfit.m_ function is executed.
+If `function` is equal to `'hubbellfit'` or `'hubbellfitsimp'` then the function _hubbellfit.m_ is executed.
+If `function` is equal to `'sloanfit'` or `'sloanfitsimp'` then the _sloanfit.m_ function is executed.
 The number of iterations of the function calling loop is defined by the number of datafiles selected by the user, stored in 'userFileTotal'.
 Function inputs are `MainParameters` and 'loadDataFullPath', and outputs are `Results`, `dataFilename` and `Log`.

 `Results` and `Log` are saved using the inbuilt `save` function as shown below:
 ```matlab